Plan to control nonpoint sources of pollution

 Clean Water Guidance

-Along with the Nonpoint Plan, we are also working on the remaining Voluntary Clean Water Guidance for Agriculture (Clean Water Guidance) chapters.
-This is a technical resource for producers that recommends site-specific best management practices (BMPs) to support both water quality and productive lands.
+We are developing the Voluntary Clean Water Guidance for Agriculture alongside the current Nonpoint Plan update.
+This guidance document is a technical resource for agricultural producers that recommends site-specific best management practices (BMPs) to protect water quality.
+It is intended to support healthy farms while helping producers meet clean water standards.